 - 1.5g and 13g split weights that can be swapped for more forgiveness (13g in the back) or lower spin (13g in the front)

-- a K-SOLE that is designed to promote a consistent “off-the-deck” result by reducing resistance through the turf
+- a K-SOLE that is designed to promote a consistent “off-the-deck” result and increased distance by reducing resistance through the turf

 - a Thru-Slot Speed Pocket that increases sole flexibility, leading to increased ball speed and forgiveness low on the face